Indian Idol (Hindi TV series): Season 12

 Aditya Narayan was the original host but Bharti & Harsh, Rithvik and Jay replaced him when he came out to be COVID +ve.
 Bharti and Harsh replaced him on February 28.

+The judges have decided to do a power play for 9 weeks and let the audience decide who they want to see in the Top 8.
+Elimination will happen after the 9 weeks of power play.
+This season was extended because the contestants have given so much love and entertainment to the audience in the COVID pandemic.
+The 9 weeks of power play were completed and Anjali Gaikwad got eliminated.